palvaroni/local-serve/README.md

 2. Put `run.exe` into the directory that contains the files to serve.
 3. Create `index.html` to the root directory if it does not exist.
 4. Run the executable.
-5. Navigate to `localhost:5000` with any browser.
+5. A browser window should open automatically.
+If not, navigate to `localhost:5000` with any browser.